 Who the hell asked you to speak for me?

-What I didn’t realise of course was you were echoing things that hadn’t happened to me yet, and by the time they did your musical penny dropped like a bomb.
+What I didn’t realise of course was you were echoing things that hadn’t happened to me yet, and by the time they did your musical penny dropped like a bong… I mean bomb.

 But I was a confusing little contradiction.
 At that stage I was Sub Pop driven and wanted to be left alone and write shitty poetry and you seemed like a suspicious shade of mainstream.
 I didn’t need you, or your catty music to shine a light on the unchecked madness of my sex when betrayed by the opposite sex – a real and devastatingly regular reality for insecure, unlucky-in-anything-resembling-“normal”-love me.

-But people began comparing me to you almost instantly at a time I was desperate to disappear, find my way, find my people and fit in.
+People began comparing me to you almost instantly at a time I was desperate to disappear, find my way, find my people and fit in.
 I wanted to go under the radar, underground and wanted no association to someone I’d begun to seriously resent.
-Which looking back as an adult – makes stuff-all sense – you were gorgeous, brighter, prettier, smarter, thinner and way more majestic than any of my lummoxness.
+Which looking back as an adult – makes stuff-all sense – you were gorgeous, brighter, prettier, smarter, thinner and way more majestic than any of my lummoxy akwardness.

 But what began innocently as occasional comments of,

 began to morph into a weird form of harassment.
 A celebrity status I didn’t earn, nor want.
 It was great when your fans would approach with compliments and on closer inspection realise – besides the hair & the mouth we really didn’t look much alike.
 Not so lucky with your haters, particularly those who would accost me in nightclubs, flick my hair and slur abuse like they were actually speaking to you!
 I even went to a tribute show and the singer who mimicked you brilliantly – couldn’t stop staring and seemed irritated I was there.
 It was seriously a weird time.